 After all, you are the result of all you’ve been through.
 So don’t limit your personal growth by not taking the chance to live and gain experiences.

-Expanding Your Personal Philosophy and Experience
+Expanding Your Personal Philosophy

 So this journey to develop your personal philosophy statement has led to you seeking new experiences and essentially, getting what you want from life.
 To refine your personal philosophy, you might want to try out some of these activities.